twrelax523/ostium-scalper/README.md

 - `Ostium`: The class for interacting with the Ostium Smart contracts, opening trades, updating take profit and stop loss, closing trades, opening orders, etc. available via `sdk.ostium`.

+- `Faucet`: The class for interacting with the Faucet for getting testnet USDC tokens. available via `sdk.faucet`.

 ## Basic Usage

 The intraction with Ostium platform is denoted with pair_id and trade_index.